-- Sotigalimab is a humanized agonist antibody that targets and activates CD40, a co-stimulatory receptor that is essential for activating both the innate and adaptive arms of the immune system, to stimulate an anti-tumor immune response.
-Sotigalimab is currently in Phase 2 clinical development for the treatment of solid tumors such as melanoma, esophageal and gastroesophageal junction ("GEJ") cancers, sarcoma, and ovarian cancers in combination with immunotherapy, chemotherapy, radiation therapy and cancer vaccines. - APX601 is a humanized antagonist antibody that binds to TNFR2, which is highly expressed on immune suppressive cells, including Treg and suppressive myeloid cells, as well as on many cancers.
-We have largely completed preclinical studies of APX601 necessary for an investigational new drug application, or an IND.
+Our clinical-stage candidate, sotigalimab, is a humanized agonist antibody that targets and activates CD40, a co-stimulatory receptor that is essential for activating both the innate and adaptive arms of the immune system, to stimulate an anti-tumor immune response.
+Sotigalimab is currently in Phase 2 clinical development for the treatment of solid tumors such as soft tissue sarcomas, esophageal and gastroesophageal junction ("GEJ") cancers and melanoma in combination with chemotherapy, radiation therapy and immunotherapy.

 Our APXiMAB platform was used to enable the discovery of multiple protein therapeutic product candidates against a variety of molecular targets, including targets that are difficult to drug with conventional antibody technologies.
 In addition to the product candidates that we wholly own, several product candidates discovered through the use of the APXiMAB platform are in clinical development by our licensees.
-The most advanced of these programs is Novartis' Beovu[®] (brolucizumab-dbll) product, which received FDA approval in 2019 and is marketed in over 70 countries.
-Two other programs being developed by our licensees are in later-stage development; Simcere's BD0801 is in Phase 3 clinical development in ovarian cancer and Mabwell's 9MW0211 is in an adaptive, pivotal Phase 2/3 clinical trial in wet age-related macular degeneration ("AMD").
+The most advanced of these programs is Novartis' Beovu® (brolucizumab-dbll) product, which received FDA approval in 2019 and is marketed in over 70 countries.
+Two other programs being developed by our licensees are in later-stage development; Simcere's suvemcitug (BD0801) is in Phase 3 clinical development in ovarian cancer and Mabwell's 9MW0211 is in an adaptive, pivotal Phase 2/3 clinical trial in wet age-related macular degeneration ("AMD").
 There is no guarantee that any of the product candidates discovered using our APXiMAB antibody platform, whether developed by us or our licensees, will receive regulatory approval.